Reserve your Backcountry Yurt

 Yurt Access Code

 All yurts have locks on their doors.
-After you make your reservation, you will receive an email from the IDPR yurt coordinator with the yurt door access code and other important information.
+Two weeks out from your reservation date and again one day before your reservation date, you will receive an email with the yurt door access code and other important information.
 It is your responsibility to read this important information and to take the code with you.

 For the 7 day forecast in Idaho City, visit weather.gov.